 IRIS data are available in different degrees of calibration.
 However, Level 2 represents fully calibrated data and is the recommended data product.
 The IRIS data search webpage provides a powerful search engine and can be used to download the data and browse quicklook movies and plots.
 One can also search for and download data inside SSW IDL:

 IDL> t0 = '18:50:00 10-nov-2014' IDL> t1 = '19:00:00 10-nov-2014' IDL> files = iris_time2files(t0, t1, level=2, drms, /urls, /compressed)

-This list of files can then be downloaded to the current directory with:
+This list of files can then be downloaded to the current directory and unzipped with:

 Level 2 data have two types of files: slit-jaw images (“SJI” in filename) or spectral rasters (“raster” in filename).
 Each SJI file contains all the frames for a given filter for the total duration of an observation.
 Each raster file contains all the spectra for a given sequence; when an observation consists of multiple raster sequences there is one file per raster.
 In the special case of sit-and-stare observations, only one raster file exists.